Technology-enhanced contingency management: Exploring the feasibility

 HOW WAS THIS STUDY CONDUCTED?

-This was a pilot randomized control trial (RCT) implemented to explore the feasibility and satisfaction among users with a digitally delivered contingency management intervention as a supplement to substance use disorder treatment among adults with alcohol use disorder.
+This was a pilot randomized control trial (RCT) implemented to explore the feasibility and satisfaction among users with a digitally delivered contingency management intervention (DynamiCare Health) as a supplement to substance use disorder treatment among adults with alcohol use disorder.

 The researchers recruited patients currently enrolled in outpatient substance use disorder treatment in the Boston/Cape Cod region (N = 61).
 Participants were randomly assigned to treatment as usual alone (n = 32) or treatment as usual combined with access to the contingency management app (n = 29) for a 90-day planned duration.
 Feasibility of the contingency management program was assessed by the number of days elapsed between first and last use of the app for submission of drug or alcohol tests.
 The number of tests and percent of requests that were completed was also evaluated.
 Feedback on the functionality of the app was also collected through a satisfaction survey.

 All study participants were recruited from one of three outpatient substance use disorder clinics operated by the same organization.
 Most participants (n = 43) were enrolled in intensive outpatient group therapy.
 The remainder were enrolled in a short-term partial hospital program or individual counseling.
 The treatment as usual group (hereafter ‘control group’) continued to receive care as they would if not participating in this study.
 The experimental group continued to receive the same care but also had access to the contingency management app through which they were periodically promoted to self-conduct a breath or a saliva test.